Finnish restaurant a limestone mine "pop down"

 "The main theme with the menu was Element Earth," said chef Timo Linnanmaki.

-In addition to the escargot served with fennel risotto, the 128-euro (100 pounds) menu features smoked vendace in lemon oil, roasted veal tenderloin and hanger steak simmered in herb stock.
+In addition to the escargot served with fennel risotto, the 128-euro menu features smoked vendace in lemon oil, roasted veal tenderloin and hanger steak simmered in herb stock.

-The mine is also the location for a laboratory of the elevator firm Kone, and diners are invited to don helmets and protection jackets for a tour down a 350-metre elevator shaft into the mine.
+The mine is also the location for a laboratory of the elevator firm Kone (KNEBV.HE), and diners are invited to don helmets and protection jackets for a tour down a 350-metre elevator shaft into the mine.